By KBB.com Editors

 Does the thought of parallel parking strike fear in your heart?
 This optional system can help.
 With aid from ultrasonic sensors, Active Park Assist measures an available parking space and then does the bulk of the work to park the car.

-For 2013, Lincoln has given the MKS a much more expressive exterior.
-The design is most noticeable up front where a prominent winged grille with vertical louver-like slats fills most of the car's front-end acreage.
-Adaptive HID headlights and a new hood with more contours round out the major changes.
+The 2014 Lincoln MKS wears the new face of Lincoln, with an expressive exterior dominated by a prominent winged grille with vertical louver-like slats filling most of the car's front-end acreage.
+Adaptive HID headlights and a deeply contoured hood round the MKS's sleek good looks.
 As the car's smooth lines flow rearward, its shape is more modest and not as visually striking.
 Twin tailpipes do help give the big sedan a notion of power.
 EcoBoost versions receive 19-inch wheels and can further distinguish themselves with an appearance package that includes 20-inch wheels and darkened grille and headlights.

-A 2013 Lincoln MKS comes with the SYNC connectivity and communication system, the SecuriCode keyless entry keypad (some folks love it), adaptive HID headlights, 12-way power front seats, leather seating surfaces (with front-seat heating and cooling) and heated outboard rear seats, automatic high beams and automatic climate control.
+A 2014 Lincoln MKS comes with the SYNC connectivity and communication system, the SecuriCode keyless entry keypad (some folks love it), adaptive HID headlights, 12-way power front seats, leather seating surfaces (with front-seat heating and cooling), automatic high beams and automatic climate control.
 For a taste of sportiness, push-button start and 19-inch cast aluminum wheels also come standard.
-On the safety front, blind-spot monitors and Lincoln's Forward and Reverse Sensing system are also standard.
+On the safety front, blind-spot monitors, rear-view camera and Lincoln's Forward and Reverse Sensing system are also standard.

-Among the upgrades you can make to the 2013 Lincoln MKS are: Active Park Assist, AWD, a navigation system with rearview camera, 20-inch wheels, an HD Radio, remote-start system, power rear sunshade, a heated steering wheel, power-adjustable pedals, multi-contour massaging front seats, adaptive cruise control, Lane Keep Assist and Alert, THX II Certified Audio with 16 speakers and a 10-inch subwoofer, and a dual-panel moonroof.
+Among the upgrades you can make to the 2014 Lincoln MKS are: Active Park Assist, AWD, a navigation system, heated rear seats, 20-inch wheels, an HD Radio, remote-start system, power rear sunshade, a heated steering wheel, power-adjustable pedals, multi-contour massaging front seats, adaptive cruise control, Lane Keep Assist and Alert, THX II Certified Audio with 16 speakers and a 10-inch subwoofer, and a dual-panel moonroof.

-The 2013 MKS offers a choice of two V6 engines.
+Power for the 2014 Lincoln MKS comes from a choice between two V6 engines.
 The base version is a 3.7-liter good for 304 horsepower and 279 lb-ft of torque.
-Models with the 3.7-liter V6 come in FWD or AWD.
+Models with the 3.7-liter V6 come in front-wheel drive (FWD) or AWD.
 The second option, for EcoBoost models, is a 3.5-liter V6 with two turbochargers.
 This powerplant makes a robust 365 horsepower and 350 lb-ft of torque, and puts power to all four wheels.
 Proving that you can have your cake and eat it, too, the turbocharged EcoBoost engine that's mated to an AWD system has nearly the same fuel-economy ratings as the less powerful 3.7-liter engine that is in a front-drive MKS.
 Both engines can run on regular unleaded gasoline and are teamed to a SelectShift 6-speed automatic that can be manually shifted.

 304 horsepower @ 6,500 rpm